 \subsection{Data Disentanglement for Transferable Attack}

-Data can reflect both the content and style of things in the physical world.
-Many deep learning-based tasks essentially rely on the content (task-relevant) features rather than the style (task-irrelevant) features.
-In this section, we investigate the recent studies that attempt to improve the transferability of adversarial and poisoned examples by disentangling style and content in data.
+Data disentanglement refers to the process of separating distinct underlying factors within data, such as content and style, into independent representations.
+In the context of deep learning, it involves isolating task-relevant features (e.g., semantic content) from task-irrelevant variations (e.g., stylistic or domain-specific noise), enabling improved transferability of adversarial examples, more robust model generalization, and better interpretability of learned representations.
+In this section, we investigate the recent studies that improve the transferability of adversarial and poisoned examples by disentangling style and content in data.